-Figure 6.1 Employee Relation
+Figure 7.1 Employee Relation

 Employees

 Name Job Age Address

-Fred clerk 40 221 S. Main

-Lurleen busdriver 24 540 E. Sixth

-Conan librarian 40 999 W. West
+Fred Lurleen Conan clerk busdriver librarian 40 24 40 221 S. Main 540 E. Sixth 999 W. West

 In GemStone, it's natural to represent such a relation as an IdentityBag or IdentitySet of objects of class Employee, with each employee containing the instance variables name, job, age, and address.
 Each element of the IdentitySet corresponds to a record, and each instance variable of an element corresponds to a field.